 The spiritual care team is here when you need us.

-The team works in the specialist ward in Searle House, within the day hospices and also out in the community.
 Our Spiritual Care Lead is supported by a team of volunteers.
 Together, they offer support to patients, carers, families, staff and volunteers.
 We can work with your care team to make them aware of any aspects of your faith that they need to consider, including dietary requirements.